jonathanp62/React-Learning/movies-hub/README.md

 Run this using `npm run dev` from the root directory of the project.

+The application uses the TMDB API at https://developer.themoviedb.org/docs/getting-started.

 The application can be accessed at http://localhost:5173.